 An excellent normal liver functioning is necessary for IGF-1 to work efficiently.

 Glucagon is produced and secreted by the pancreas into the bloodstream.
 It raises blood sugar levels by converting fat reserves into energy.

-Glucagon can be stimulated by high dietary protein, low carbs intake , and intense exercise.
+According to the National Institute of Health (NIH), glucagon can be stimulated by high dietary protein, low carbs intake, and intense exercise .